-It’s plainly obvious, there is still a crisis within the UK housing market and, despite all attempts to improve things, it hasn’t been cured by applying financial measures.
-Something else needs to be done!
+It’s plainly obvious, there is still a crisis within the UK housing market and despite all attempts to improve things, this hasn’t been cured merely by applying financial measures alone.

 – – – –

 A considered argument set out with reference to all recent Conservative and Coalition budget statements.

 “The best way to smooth out housing market peaks and troughs – in turnover (and also smooth out price peaks themselves of course) is fully explained in the following article.”

 There IS a better and quicker way, besides that of building more houses which, by any degree of estimation, must take nearer 10 years than 1 if that is to be implemented.

 The housing market is broken, with prices being forced up beyond most people’s ability to pay.
 It’s not just about supply and demand, as I am about to explain.

 It’s about money finding its way into the housing market illicitly and without sufficient financial checks.
 It’s about selling agents appearing oblivious to this and a number of other problems – since their primary remit is simply to try and get the highest price possible for each property which they can sell.

 Yes, estate agents may well try to maintain that house prices are decided simply by supply and demand but this does not bear any serious scrutiny at all.

 Dodgy money (or the money that requires laundering) which has caused significant house price inflation recently …